awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-troubleshooting.md

 Launch Wizard allows for a maximum of 25 active applications for any given application type\.
 Up to three applications can be `in progress` at a time\.
 If you want to increase this limit, contact [AWS Support](https://aws.amazon.com/contact-us)\.

-## Enable termination protection<a name="launch-wizard-sap-terminate-protection"></a>

-If you encounter errors when you deploy SAP systems with Launch Wizard, and the log information provided by Amazon CloudWatch is not sufficient to determine your issue, you must log in to the instance to determine the root cause\.
-In case of failures, Launch Wizard terminates the instances, which limits the means to troubleshoot a failure\.

-You can update the termination settings to disable termination of the instances from the EC2 console\.
-From the **Instances** page, select an instance and choose **Action** > **Instance Settings** > **Change Termination Protection**\.
-Then choose **Yes, Enable**\.

-After you have determined the root cause, disable the termination protection before you delete the deployment in Launch Wizard\.

 ## Instance level logs<a name="launch-wizard-sap-instance-level-logs"></a>

-Detailed deployment and configuration logs can be found in `/root/install/scripts/log` during the deployment process, when the instances are being launched and configured\.
-The name of the log file is `install.log`\.
-To check the progress of the deployment, you can log in to an instance as soon its instance state is listed as **running**\.
+To check the progress of a deployment, you can log in to an instance as soon its instance state is listed as **running**\.
 When the deployment is finished, the log files are moved to `/tmp`\.

-In addition to the `install.log` file, the `install.dbg` file includes additional error information in case of failure scenarios\. `install.json` includes all of your console selections to configure the deployment\.
+By default, your provisioned Amazon EC2 instances are retained when a deployment fails\.
+If you created your Launch Wizard deployment with these default settings, you can navigate to the following paths for further evaluation\.

+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/launchwizard/latest/userguide/launch-wizard-sap-troubleshooting.html)

 ## SAP application software deployment logs<a name="launch-wizard-sap-application-logs"></a>